-More emphasis is being placed on walking as a viable, inexpensive, nonpolluting, and healthy way to travel.
-Most pedestrian infrastructure is in the form of sidewalks; however, there are many significant trails in the region.
+The region is placing more emphasis on walking as a viable, inexpensive, nonpolluting, and healthy way to travel.
+Most pedestrian infrastructure is in the form of sidewalks; however, there are also many significant trails in the region.
 Multipurpose trails are separated from roadways and are usually shared by more than one user type including rollerbladers, bicyclists, skateboarders, pedestrians, horses, and joggers.

 Opportunities for additional shared use facilities may be present in the region.
 For example, Pacific Gas and Electric (PG&E) owns and operates pipelines that distribute natural gas to most communities throughout the region via 12" and 20" pipelines.
 Many of these pipelines have 25 to 100 foot easements that could be utilized for pedestrian and bicycle paths.
-Additionally, PG&E has easements throughout the state for electrical transmission lines, some of which have been made into linear greenbelts with bicycle and pedestrian paths.
+In addition, PG&E has easements throughout the state for electrical transmission lines, some of which have been made into linear greenbelts with bicycle and pedestrian paths.